gloewing/sMTL/README.md

 Note that this data was a pre-processed version of data from:

-PLANEY, K. (2020). curatedBreastData: Curated breast cancer gene expression data with survival and treatment information R package version 2.18.0.
+Katie Planey.
+(2020). curatedBreastData: Curated breast cancer gene expression data with survival and treatment information R package version 2.18.0.